glennsarti/glennsarti.github.io/_posts/2017-09-15-puppet-extension-deep-dive-part1.md

 # What is a VS Code extension?

 The VS Code editor has an easy to use [extension system](https://code.visualstudio.com/docs/extensions/overview) to add features.
 In our case we wanted to add Puppet language support to the editor so that we could give a more immersive experience for people writing Puppet manifests and modules.
-For the initial work we concentrated on the client side Extension and Language Server;
+For the initial work we concentrated on the client side Extension and Language Server.

 ## Extension